 This post is part of the Anti-Damsel Blogathon, hosted by Fritzi at Movies, Silently and Jo at The Last Drive In.
 Read the rest of the posts HERE!
 When I was in college, I had a wonderful professor named Dr. Taylor.
 He taught several film classes, mostly about film noir.
 He was adept at pointing … Continue reading The Furies: The Anti-Damsel with a Daddy Fixation

 (SIDENOTE: This week is my one-year Blogversary!
 WordPress informed me on July 1 that I have had this blog for one year, but that was the day I signed up for a blog.
 My first blog post appeared on July 8, 2012.
 Thanks to all who have stopped by over the past year!)
 What does … Continue reading 8 Reasons Why Hollywood Should Have Shelved The Lone Ranger Movie

 Over on one of my favorite web sites, io9, there was a recent article by Charlie Jane Anders about the failure of many sci-fi-fantasy/Western genre mash-ups to gain large audiences.
 She argued that the reason is the Western is a “moribund” genre—i.e., basically dead.
 Well, them’s fightin’ words where I come from, pardner—er, I mean, … Continue reading The Western Is Not Dead–It’s Just Asleep

-Come on, admit it, writers–at one time or another, you've written some fan-fiction.
+Come on, admit it, writers--at one time or another, you've written some fan-fiction.
 O.K., maybe you haven't, but I bet you at least thought about it at one time or another It's something that's difficult to confess to.
 I was actually a bit hesitant about writing this post, until I saw an article by Peter … Continue reading 5 Ways Writing Fan-Fiction Made Me A Better Writer